SmartTokenLabs/authenticator/docs/Dauth-without-session-mgmt.md

 ![Communication Flow Chart](compared_with_oauth.svg "Compare DAuth with OAuth")

-When a user logs in a website:
+When a user logs in to a website:
-The user's wallet derives a delegated signing key pair at the login by deriving it from the user's Ethereum address, using the website's domain name along with some high entropy randomness as the derivation factors[^1].
+The user's wallet derives a delegated signing key pair at the login by deriving it from the user's Ethereum address, using the website's domain name along with some high entropy randomness, both from the website and the user, as the derivation factors[^1].

 [^1]: The Ethereum address might already be the result of a BIP-32 derivation from a master key, but derived further.
 The derivation factor to be used is a topic of its own, which will be covered later.